debasisdev/context-sensitive-manufacturing-processes/README.md

 * **/domainknowhow**: This contins all the BPMN/BPEL process models along with the Process Repsoitory file.
 It acts like a local repository whoses path needs to be given in the CES Task
 GUI for the Executor's knowledge of path of the process repository.

+logo.png is the designed icon of our very own CES Task.

 ### Contribution guidelines ###
 Make self-descriptive commit messages while contributing to the code or data inside project.